How to Remove Background from GIF — Step-by-Step Guide

 How to remove bg from gif without Photoshop?

-If you do not have Photoshop — or do not want to spend 15 to 45 minutes manually masking frames — the simplest alternative is an online tool that processes GIF backgrounds automatically.
+If you do not have Photoshop — or do not want to spend significant time manually masking frames — the simplest alternative is an online tool that processes GIF backgrounds automatically.
 The workflow is the same regardless of which tool you use: upload the GIF, let the AI remove the background from every frame, preview the transparent result, and download.
 No software to install, no timeline to manage, and no frame-by-frame masking.
-This approach covers everything from delete gif background to cut out gif background to clear background gif — the tool handles the frame decomposition and reassembly for you.
+The tool handles the frame decomposition and reassembly for you.

 What is the difference between removing a GIF background and a static image background?